EugeneOw/trading/README.md

 its performance over time.

 ### **4. Bayesian Optimization:**
-The hyper-parameters such as thresholds for technical indicators and reinforcement learning parameters (Alpha, Gamma, etc.) are optimized using the
+The hyperparameters such as thresholds for technical indicators and reinforcement learning parameters (Alpha, Gamma, etc.) are optimized using the
 Bayesian Optimization.

 ### **5. Selenium Web-scraping & Gemini API integration:**